-Our team has worked for more than 50 years with international SMEs and enterprises in the water, electricity, software and electronics industries.
+Our team has worked for more than 25 years with international SMEs and enterprises in the water, electricity, manufacturing, transportation, software and electronics industries.
 We learnt the above five best practices are more often implemented in fast growing small and medium-size companies than larger organisations.

 There is a common issue with strategic alignment between the corporate and its subsidiaries: I saw investments done outside the group strategy scope.
 Executives at local level were following a different strategy because they argued that the local market required flexibility.
 They justified those investments because there were opportunities to generate revenue and possibly some profit.
 But they diverted group resources that should have been dedicated to support the group strategy.
 Flexibility and agile planning don’t mean that executives must follow any opportunity of growth.
 Sharing and enforcing the group strategy within a large organisation is a challenge.
 Controlling strategy execution is an imperative.